slynch8/10x/PythonScripts/README.md

 SmoothScroll.py                     |With this script, you can add the ability to scroll faster with keyboard shortcuts.
 It also mimics smooth scrolling, more like mousewheel scrolling.
-SortLines.py                        |Sort the current selection of lines alphabetically TortoiseSVN.py                      |TortoiseSVN integration Vim.py                              |Vim style editing.
+SortLines.py                        |Sort the current selection of lines alphabetically TortoiseSVN.py                      |TortoiseSVN integration UE_GenerateVSProjectFiles.py        |Regenerates the Visual Studio projects files using the UnrealEngineBuild tool Vim.py                              |Vim style editing.
 To enable Vim editing set Vim to true in the 10x settings file SignatureCreator.py                 |Creates a signature or an implementation of a function defined in the header on the CPP file